Clergy

 The Rev’d Dr Philip H. Towner, Associate Rector

-The Rev’d Dr Philip H. Towner came to St. Ignatius of Antioch on Palm Sunday 2011, when, as part of his formation for Holy Orders, he began a two year internship under Father Blume’s supervision.
+The Rev’d Dr Philip H. Towner came to Saint Ignatius of Antioch on Palm Sunday 2011, when, as part of his formation for Holy Orders, he began a two year internship under Father Blume’s supervision.
 He joined the staff as curate following his ordination to the diaconate on March 2, 2013, and, along with liturgical and pastoral duties, shares responsibility for our adult Christian formation program.
 He was ordained to the Sacred order of Priests on September 7, 2013.

-Since completing his Ph.D. in New Testament Exegesis at the University of Aberdeen in Aberdeen, Scotland, in 1984, he has worked as a biblical and translation scholar in various academic contexts and around the world.
+Since completing his Ph.D. in New Testament Exegesis at the University of Aberdeen in Scotland, in 1984, he has worked as a biblical and translation scholar in various academic contexts and around the world.
 He served as Dean and Director of the Eugene A. Nida Institute for Biblical Scholarship and Translation Studies at American Bible Society in New York from 2008-2019.
 And has been co-director of the Nida School of Translation Studies, based in Misano Adriatco, Italy.
 He holds an honorary lectureship in biblical studies at the University of St. Andrews; and has an appointment as Professor at the Pontifical Urbaniana University in Rome, where he is collaborating in the development and teaching of a graduate-level course in Translation Studies.
 He holds appointments also in the Pontifical Biblical Institute (the Biblicum) and the Pontifical University of St. Thomas Aquinas (the Angelicum), both in Rome.
 He is a Visiting Scholar in the Sarum Centre for Theology, Imagination and Culture at Sarum College, in Salisbury, England.
 Before moving to New York City in 2008, he directed the global translation program of the United Bible Societies based in the United Kingdom, where he lived in Oxford.
 He is a member of the Studiorum Novi Testamenti Societas, and the author and editor of several books and numerous articles in the fields of biblical studies and translation studies.

 Dr Towner and his wife Kathleen have been married since 2008.
 They enjoy travel, cooking, books (and more books), theater, Italy, and the Maine coast.
 Dr Towner has two daughters, Rebekah, who is married and lives with her husband and two sons in Madison, WI., and Erin, who is married and lives with her husband, daughter, and son in Lakeville, MN, and teaches Kindergarten.

-Deacon Paul grew up on Long Island and has lived in Manhattan since 1979.
-He was ordained in 2007, having been sponsored by the Church of the Ascension in Greenwich Village.
-He did field placement at St. Paul’s Chapel at Trinity Wall Street and has previously served as deacon at the Church of the Good Shepherd in Kip’s Bay.
+Paul was ordained to the Diaconate in the Episcopal Diocese of New York in 2007 and was first posted to the Church of the Good Shepherd in Kip’s Bay, Manhattan before coming to Saint Ignatius of Antioch in 2008.
 Deacons traditionally have one foot in the Church and one foot in the World, and that “bridge ministry” is the umbrella concept for Deacon Paul’s ministry.
 His particular interests are adult education, spiritual formation, and pastoral care.
-Deacon Paul is an Associate of the Order of the Holy Cross (an Anglican Benedictine community) and is a Member of the Order of Saint John of Jerusalem.
+Deacon Paul is an Officer of the Order of St John of Jerusalem, an Associate of the Order of the Holy Cross (an Anglican Benedictine community), a Volunteer at Visions (a non-profit which provides services for blind and low-vision people), and serves on the Board of the Bible and Common Prayer Book Society.

 The Rev’d John Miles Evans, Honorary Associate